exitTerra/CLIENT_TEMPLATE_V1/README.md

 > **Note:** Values are transmitted as 16-bit MODBUS registers scaled ×100, so
 > all `AI`/`MI`/`MO` values are limited to roughly **±327.67** with 2 decimal
 > places of precision.
-Keep control outputs within this range to avoid
+Keep "scratch-pad" variables within this range to avoid
 > integer wraparound.

 ## Getting Started